 What Should Beverly Hills Patients Do About Missing Teeth?

-All of this destruction of bone and facial collapse can be easily prevented by consulting with your general dentist and a highly trained surgical dental implant specialist who is an expert in the placement of dental implants.
-By working with dental experts, as a team, these highly trained dental professionals will help you restore and maintain your dental health and keep you smiling.
+All of this destruction of bone and facial collapse can be easily prevented by consulting with your general dentist and a highly trained surgical dental implant specialist who is knowledgeable in the placement of dental implants.
+By working with experienced dental professionals, as a team, these highly trained dental professionals will help you restore and maintain your dental health and keep you smiling.

-Contact our Beverly Hills office for more information about dental implants.
+Contact our Beverly Hills office for more information or read our dental implant FAQs to learn more.